Safe Abortion and Postabortion Care

 PAST PROJECT: Pathfinder provided technical assistance at the provincial level and expanding facility-community linkages to increase post-abortion contraception uptake.

-In South Africa, Pathfinder worked to reduce maternal morbidity and mortality due to unsafe abortion.
+PAST PROJECT: In South Africa, Pathfinder worked to reduce maternal morbidity and mortality due to unsafe abortion.

 This publication explores strategies to advance abortion access and rights in four countries—Mozambique, Burkina Faso, Tanzania, and DRC—with differing degrees of legal and social restrictiveness.
 Through semi-structured interviews with Pathfinder field offices and partners, this publication highlights approaches to advance abortion access and rights common across all four countries, as well as approaches unique to each country’s legal and social context.